tomjoht/learnapidoc/_docs/openapi_spec_and_generated_ref_docs/pubapis_redocly_tutorial.md

 Here's a short video explaining the top 3 reasons why people choose the pro version:

 {% if site.format == "kindle" or site.format == "pdf" %}
-This content doesn't embed well in print, as it contains YouTube videos.
-Please go to https://idratherbewriting.com/learnapidoc/pubapis_redocly_tutorial.html to view the content.
+*Note: This content doesn't embed well in print, as it contains YouTube videos.
+Please go to [https://idratherbewriting.com/learnapidoc/pubapis_redocly_tutorial.html] to view the content.*
 {% endif %}

 {% if site.format == "web" %}